Covid-19: France suspends 3,000 unvaccinated health workers

 President Emmanuel Macron first gave workers notice of the rule change on 12 July, warning them that they needed to get at least one jab by 15 September or resign from their jobs.

+"I am aware of what I am asking of you, and I know that you are ready for this commitment, this is part, in a way, of your sense of duty," he said at the time.

+After the president's announcement, Doctolib, the website people use to book their jabs, crashed as so many people tried secure appointments.

-But with that deadline passed, and thousands still refusing to get the vaccine, there are fears of a disruption to healthcare services.
+But with the mandate now in place, and thousands still refusing to get the vaccine, there are fears of a disruption to healthcare services.

 In just one hospital in Nice in southern France, for example, almost 450 workers have been suspended - sparking protests outside the building.